Pontaaaa/hangman/README.md

 ### Game Testing

-The game has also been tested for while having human error in mind.
+The game has also been manually tested.

--No issues appear while using odd letters, symbols or numbers as input.
+- No issues appear while using odd letters, symbols or numbers as input.
--The game is able to handle several inputs at once, and will deny them.
+- The game is able to handle several inputs at once, and will deny them.
--Another round will only start if the user specificly says yes.
+- Another round will only start if the user specificly says yes.

 ## Deployment